Building Retrofit Strategy

 Small Strata success story

-by StephanD, 24 days ago
+by StephanD, over 1 year ago

 We are a 5 unit strata in the Latoria area of Colwood.
 Our retrofit involved a lot of open communication and sharing information among neighbors, compromise and eventually deciding on what worked for each member.